EVVA sees waste as raw materials that should be used as sparingly as possible. As of 2022:

-- 27.3% is reusable waste (swarfs, solid waste, etc.) that EVVA also reuses 100%, which is why we refer to it as “valuable material” rather than “waste”,
+28.6% is reusable waste (swarfs, solid waste, etc.).
+EVVA recycles 100% of the metal shavings!
+Which is why we refer to it as “valuable material” rather than “waste”,

-Despite measures, the amount of waste we produce has remained relatively constant in recent years: 0.55 kg per kg of product in 2015, 0.54 kg in 2019 and 2020, and 0.55 kg in 2021.
-The reason for this is that EVVA has been able to increase its production output since 2015, and the processing of products is becoming increasingly complex.
+Despite measures, the amount of waste we produce has remained relatively constant in recent years: 0.55 kg per kg of product in 2015, 0.54 kg in 2019, and 0.55 kg in 2021 and also 2022.
+The reason for this is that EVVA has been able to increase its production output since 2015 in most years, and the processing of products is becoming increasingly complex.
 The market is increasingly demanding high-security EVVA access systems that also have a greater variety of parts.
 However, the following measures have been and can continue to keep waste at the same level: